Moderate investor

 ✔ Attitudes to risk can shift

-As your goals, circumstances, or confidence in investing changes, you might feel ready to adjust your approach – whether that’s toward something steadier, or an approach that’s more growth potential focused, is entirely up to you.
+As your goals, circumstances, or confidence in investing changes, you might adjust your approach – whether that’s toward something steadier, or an approach that’s more growth potential focused, is entirely up to you.

 ✔ Keep your life goals in mind

 People don’t tend to invest just because; they tend to invest with things in mind.
-If you’re investing toward specific goals you may be able to combine different funds and risk levels, allowing you to tailor your investments depending on the goal you’re investing for.
+If you’re investing toward specific goals you may be able to combine different funds and risk levels to reflect different time horizons.

 guiding